Stress (biology): Etymology and historical usage

 The term "stress" had none of its contemporary connotations before the 1920s.
 It is a form of the Middle English destresse, derived via Old French from the Latin stringere, "to draw tight".
 The word had long been in use in physics to refer to the internal distribution of a force exerted on a material body, resulting in strain.
-In the 1920s and '30s, biological and psychological circles occasionally used the term to refer to a mental strain or to a harmful environmental agent that could cause illness.
+In the 1920s and '30s, biological and psychological circles occasionally used "stress" to refer to a physiological or environmental perturbation that could cause physiological and mental "strain".
+The amount of strain in reaction to stress depends on the resilience.
+Excessive strain would appear as illness.

 Walter Cannon used it in 1926 to refer to external factors that disrupted what he called homeostasis.
 But "...stress as an explanation of lived experience is absent from both lay and expert life narratives before the 1930s".
 Physiological stress represents a wide range of physical responses that occur as a direct effect of a stressor causing an upset in the homeostasis of the body.
 Upon immediate disruption of either psychological or physical equilibrium the body responds by stimulating the nervous, endocrine, and immune systems.
 The reaction of these systems causes a number of physical changes that have both short- and long-term effects on the body.

 The Holmes and Rahe stress scale was developed as a method of assessing the risk of disease from life changes.
 The scale lists both positive and negative changes that elicit stress.
 These include things such as a major holiday or marriage, or death of a spouse and firing from a job.